guyhon/Spaceship_Game/README.md

 # Spaeship Game Part 1
-  This is a 2D spaceship game built with Java and the Android SDK.
+  This is a 2D spaceship game built with Java and Android SDK.

 # Video Of The Game